PhiLFitters/kafe2/README.rst

 * `matplotlib <http://matplotlib.org>`_

+Since *kafe2* relies on *matplotlib* for graphics it might be necessary to install external programs:

+* `Tkinter <https://wiki.python.org/moin/TkInter>`, the default GUI used by *matplotlib*

 Optionally, a function minimizer other than scipy.optimize.minimize can be used.
 *kafe2* implements interfaces to two function minimizers and will use them by default if they're installed: